-Kennedy, a Republican, was the representative for Ohio's 18th congressional district from 1907 to 1911.
+Kennedy was the representative for Ohio’s 18th congressional district and was a Republican.
+He served from 1907 to 1911.

 From Nov 1903 to Mar 1911, Kennedy missed 187 of 735 roll call votes, which is 25.4%.
 This is on par with the median of 26.8% among the lifetime records of representatives serving in Mar 1911.
 The chart below reports missed votes over time.